securityfirst/tent-content/contents_en/operations/evacuation/beginner/phase-one-planning.md

 ## Who is responsible?

 Who has final authority to decide to evacuate?
+What happens if others disagree?

 Clearly define who will do, and take, what.

-## What will be the impact?
+## What will be the impact on your work?

 Will you be able to continue working remotely, or return later?